Skip to contents

 These are the data preprocessing functions provided by the injurytools package, which involve:

-1. setting exposure and injury data in a standardized format and
+1. setting exposure and injury and illness data in a standardized format and

 2. integrating both sources of data into an adequate data structure.